freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 ---

-It will throw an error
+It will throw an error.

 #### --answer--